jared-richard-clarke/student/rust/notes/closures.md

 To capture variables from their environment, closures are encoded by three `Fn` traits:

 1. `FnOnce` takes ownership of captured variables.
 A closure cannot take ownership of the same variable more than once.
-2. `FnMut` can change the environment because it mutably borrows values.
+2. `FnMut` mutably borrows values.
-3. `Fn` borrows values from the environment immutably.
+3. `Fn` immutably borrows values.

 ## Caveats